jmtemple/python-intro/README.md

  </tr>
  </table

 23. A few examples.
-Remember for each of these examples, copy/paste or retype the code into your `.py` file to run each mini program.
+Remember for each of these examples, copy/paste or retype the code into your `.ipynb` file to run each mini program.

 <blockquote><a href="https://www.w3schools.com/python/python_operators.asp">Click here</a> to learn more about Python Operators, via W3Schools.</blockquote>